Identified material aspects and boundaries

 |- Product related|

-The following GRI G4 aspects were identified as material for Wärtsilä’s sustainability reporting:
+The following GRI G4 aspects have been identified as material for Wärtsilä’s sustainability reporting:

 |Indirect economic impacts|